timmonfette1/rustworking-cli/README.md

 Download the code and build it:<br />
 `$ cargo build --release`

+During the compiling, liboping will throw a bunch of warnings.
+Don't worry about them, they don't actually break any of the code.

 After that, you can find the executable binary in:<br />
 `target/release/rustworking-cli`